Belalahmad201/Gatsby-Poc-site/harsh/README.md

   - Total words
   - Unique words
   - Top 10 keywords
 - Can be extended to highlight keywords in the text.

+## solution

+-done by python language and its library